boini12/GreenCommunity/README.md

 Ads can also be deleted here, by clicking the delete button on the top-right of this activity.

-### Message another user
-When a user has clicked on a ad in their area, they have the option to message the owner of this ad.

 ## UI
 In this section, a brief overview of all the activties can be found with a major focus of their design.